 The ECheck or electronic check world does not have the authorization component present with credit cards.
 When processing a credit card you are able to ascertain at the time of payment that the customer has the requisite funds on their card and in turn reserve those funds for capture and settlement.
 In essence-You know you are getting paid.

 For many businesses no authorization component means that a a ECheck Verification system is needed to mitigate payment acceptance risk.
+Companies must also Validate a Checking Account as of 2021.

 Contrast the credit card authorization component with ECheck processing: An ECheck transaction processed today goes to the ACH network for debiting the customer tomorrow morning [assuming tomorrow is a banking day].
 There are two banks involved: The bank initiating the debit on behalf of their merchant [ODFI] and the customer’s bank [RDFI].